Billy Birmingham: The Back Page

 In 1997, Birmingham joined as a regular guest on the panel discussion show The Back Page, alongside host Mike Gibson.
 Ironically, Gibson was sent up by Birmingham in 1987 on his Twelfth Man album Wired World of Sports.

 Birmingham is famous for being able to find humour amid the hyperbole of world sport.
 Following Michael Clarke's debut innings of 151 against India in 2004, there was considerable praise for him – including comments that the young man was the new Donald Bradman and that he should captain Australia.
 Birmingham announced on The Back Page that he was going to nominate Clarke for Australian of the Year: "He's just that good."

 A skilled impersonator, Birmingham is also used on the show as a means of interviewing a sporting celebrity who is otherwise unavailable.
 His impression of Australian rugby union coach Eddie Jones following the decision to award a Super Rugby franchise to Perth was a prime example of this, even to the point that another panelist held Birmingham's left eyebrow in place in order to have him look like the man he was pretending to be.
 At one point, Birmingham even began an impression of Gibson, which he quickly ceased performing, upon deciding (tongue-in-cheek) that it might endanger his career.
 He also is well known for spontaneously impersonating Richie Benaud during discussions about cricket, having once said during a debate about Twenty20 cricket, "Why not twenty-two overs for the two sides?" (taking advantage of Benaud's characteristic pronunciation of the letters T and S).
 In the lead-up to the Melbourne Cup, Birmingham also frequently adopts the distinctive high-pitched voice of a jockey.

 Birmingham is also known for his ability to cover up any ignorance he might have of players' names by creating new ones in keeping with the country in question.
 For example, a discussion about the New Zealand national rugby league team collapsed into laughter when Birmingham praised, among others, the performance of "the centre, Waisiwerina Silitupe" ("Why's he wearing a silly toupee?").

-In December 2012, Birmingham quit the show soon after Mike Gibson's departure, with the incumbents on the show being Matt Shirvington and Tony Squires.
+In December 2012, Birmingham quit the show soon after Mike Gibson's departure, with the incumbents on the show being Matt Shirvington ('The Lunchbox') and Tony Squires.